January 18, 2013

 Remembering Architectural Photographer Balthazar Korab

-We reflect on the life of the famous architectural photographer, who passed away on January 15, 2013.
+The famous photographer passed away on January 15, 2013.

 I picked up the phone one morning and heard a man say in Hungarian, “Korab Boldizsar vagyok,” I’m Balthazar Korab.
 He needn’t have followed up by adding, “I’m a photographer.”
 I had known that for some time.
 As a young design magazine editor I was drawn to his crisp, moody, beautifully framed black and white images of the built environment, including the best of modernism.
 But I did not know, until that morning, that we shared a homeland and were both shaped by the cold war.